-- Actual or threatened violence against a member of staff - Malicious allegations against a member of school staff - Serious act of violence/assault against another pupil/student - Sexual assault or abuse of a pupil/student or member of staff - Holding and/or the distribution of child pornography - Hacking of the school's IT system, leading to serious disruption to learning - Possession, carrying, or intent to supply an illegal drug or legal high - Carrying an offensive weapon - Acts likely to seriously endanger the health and safety of members of the school community - Multiple suspensions for persistent disruptive behaviour

-8.3.5 The school will fulfil its obligation to set and mark work for a child who has been permanently excluded for the first five school days after the decision to exclude.
+- Actual or threatened violence against a member of staff - Malicious allegations against a member of school staff - Serious act of violence/assault against another pupil/student - Sexual assault or abuse of a pupil/student or member of staff - Holding and/or the distribution of child pornography - Hacking of the school's IT system, leading to serious disruption to learning - Possession, carrying, or intent to supply an illegal drug or legal high - Carrying an offensive weapon - Acts likely to seriously endanger the health and safety of members of the school community - Multiple suspensions for persistent disruptive behaviour and/or persistent breaches of the school's Behaviour Code - 8.3.5 The school will fulfil its obligation to set and mark work for a child who has been permanently excluded for the first five school days after the decision to exclude.
 From the sixth day following a permanent exclusion the Local Authority has the responsibility for maintaining the child's education.